 Think about where you may be in a few short months if you take on too many credit cards and too much debt.
 That won’t be worth any amount of reward points.
 Only use the number of cards that you can tolerate without sinking yourself.

 Credit card companies tend to be selective about what they promote to you.
-The reward offer may get you all hog-tied and happy before you find out about a few minor details, like annual fees, transfer fees, and other charges.
+The reward offer may come with annual fees, transfer fees, and other charges.
 If your card requires an annual fee, ask yourself if acquiring it is worth the reward points.

 Be Wary of No-Interest Credit Cards